 Questions, corrections, and suggestions

 Although we love to hear from people, we are not always speedy or consistent in our replies.
-We are always busy with things that don’t involve this site, so we never have enough time for everything.
 Please do not take offense if we don’t get back to you or if our replies are delayed.

 Suggest a topic